- Some species produce large numbers of eggs at once, like spiders, corals, and amphibians.

 #4 Animals That Lay Eggs: Seahorses: How Males Give Birth

-This has been a fascinating and amazing phenomena that has left many people scratching their heads and widening their eyes in wonder.
+This has been a fascinating and amazing phenomenon that has left many people scratching their heads and widening their eyes in wonder.

 #3 Animals That Lay Eggs: Sturgeons: Hunted for Their Eggs

 Have you ever tasted caviar?
 This food, considered a delicacy, is actually fish eggs.
 A large fish called the sturgeon was nearly hunted to extinction because its eggs were highly sought after.
-Today, the sturgeon are protected by the Endangered Species Act and hunting them is completely against the law.
+Today, sturgeon are protected by the Endangered Species Act, and hunting them is completely against the law.